blandger/mdbook-epub/README.md

 The `mdbook-epub` executable can be run in "standalone" mode.
 This is where the backend can be used without needing to be called by `mdbook`, useful if you only want to render the EPUB document.
+Path is MD sources folder e.g /xxx/src/ (with SUMMARY.md inside)

 ```
-$ mdbook-epub --standalone ./path/to/book/dir
+$ RUST_LOG=debug mdbook-epub ./path/to/book/dir
 ```